App version: 0.1.0

 Personal Loans with Lantern

 As you’re planning your home addition, it’s a good idea to shop around for the financing option that makes the most sense for your project.
-And if you’re considering a personal loan, Lantern by SoFi can help make that process quicker and more convenient.
-With just one application, you can get offers from multiple lenders, making it easier to compare personal loan rates and terms.Ready to build a home addition?
+If you’re considering a personal loan, Lantern by SoFi can help make that process quicker and more convenient.
+With just one application, you can get offers from multiple lenders, making it easy to compare personal loan rates and terms.Ready to build a home addition?
 Compare personal loan rates with Lantern today!

 Frequently Asked Questions